 We tested both the free and premium version of this product.
 We enjoyed the premium version’s add-on features, but didn’t feel like we were missing out when using the free online tool.
 This was refreshing after using Grammarly’s free version, which inundated us with emails suggesting upgrades to access important features.

 One of ProWritingAid’s drawbacks is that it doesn’t edit while you compose.
 It asks you to upload your text after you’ve already written and read through your work once or twice.
 Then, it analyzes patterns in your writing, checking for repetition and overuse, clichés, and alliteration, which are all tendencies editors want their authors to avoid.
 It also makes sure your sentences aren’t too long, too short or too similar so there’s enough variety to keep your reader engaged.
 In addition, ProWritingAid is useful if you’re a creative writer because it highlights common problems that can keep your dialogue from moving at a good clip and slow down your readers.

 You can adjust a variety of settings in the preferences section on the program’s website.
 For example, you can select different tools to apply to your work, though the site warns that adding additional checks without removing others may make your customized report too complicated to read.
-I recommend selecting only a few and tackling one problem at a time.
+We recommend selecting only a few, and tackling one problem at a time.
 You can also search for specific problematic tendencies you have as a writer by typing text into the website’s User Patterns section.
-I also thought the option to adjust the frequency settings to check for repeated phrases was nice, especially when working on long documents.
+We also thought the option to adjust the frequency settings to check for repeated phrases was nice, especially when working on long documents.